 Another key reason is that its leaders were top-notch.

-Of course, most people know founder and current CEO John Mackey.
+Of course, most people know founder and former CEO John Mackey.
 But he had help back in the day.
 Lots of help from co-founders Craig Weller (an old friend and boss of mine) and Mark Skiles (who left before I started).

 But together, along with a great team, they grew from one store to another.
 Slowly.
 But consider that within a few decades, from its humble store in Austin, Texas, it has grown to 500 stores!

 I’ll like to tell you that everything always went as planned and that the company never tasted failure.
 But, more on that down below.